top of page

 If there’s one star who’s turned the Thai entertainment world upside down with charm, grit, and that unforgettable smile, it’s Pimchanok “Baifern” Luevisadpaibul, an actress whose journey from a shy young model to a top Asian screen talent is as fun and inspiring as her characters on screen.
 With blockbuster films, award-winning performances, global fashion muscle, and fans from Bangkok to Beijing cheering her on, Baifern’s story is a masterclass in talent, authenticity, and evolution.

-Early Life — Where Ferns First Took Root
+Early Life — Where Fern First Took Root

 From Dusit to Destiny